vlang/pdf/README.md

 ## Add a JPEG image

-Now we can add an image to the page, it can be simply do adding the following lines just before the rendering operation:
+Now we can add an image to the page, it can be simply done adding the following lines just before the rendering operation:

 ```v
 // read a jpeg image from the disk